slevithan/regex/README.md

 $`
 ```

+> [!NOTE]
+> Subroutines are based on the feature in PCRE and Perl.
+PCRE allows several syntax options including `\g<name>`, whereas Perl uses `(?&name)`.
+Ruby also supports subroutines (and uses the `\g<name>` syntax), but it has behavior differences related to capturing and backreferences that make its subroutines less powerful.

 <details>
   <summary>👉 <b>Show more details</b></summary>

-- Subroutines work even if they appear before the group they reference.
+- Subroutines can be used before the groups they reference.
 - Although subroutines can be chained to any depth, a descriptive error is thrown if they're used recursively.
 Support for recursion can be added via an extension (see the next section).
 - Like all extended syntax, subroutines are applied after interpolation, giving them maximal flexibility.
 </details>

-> [!NOTE]
-> Subroutines are based on the feature in PCRE and Perl.
-PCRE allows several syntax options including `\g<name>`, whereas Perl uses `(?&name)`.
-Ruby also supports subroutines (and uses the `\g<name>` syntax), but it has behavior differences related to capturing and backreferences that make its subroutines less powerful.

 ### Recursion